-In the Fall of 1997, "How the West was Wrinkled" was such a resounding success, the WOW regulars got their wrinkled brows together to determine how this momentum could be maintained.
+In the Fall of 1997, "How the West was Wrinkled" was such a resounding success, the Wrinkles of Washington regulars got their wrinkled brows together to determine how this momentum could be maintained.
 "Why not a show to welcome Spring?" they asked, and as a result of this verdant thought, in the Spring of 1998, they produced "Everything Old Is New Again."

-These Spring Shows are high-energy, non-stop "song and dance revues," featuring WOW singers, instrumentalists, and dancers performing with music from the ages, without concern for plot development.
+These Spring Shows are high-energy, non-stop "song and dance revues," featuring Wrinkles of Washington singers, instrumentalists, and dancers performing with music from the ages, without concern for plot development.
 They are presented in local area high school performing arts centers.
 The repertoire is infinitely variable, and demonstrates the range of talent with which this community is blessed.

 Here are links to the most recent Spring Shows (please "click" on them).
 Also notice the brief summaries of the earlier shows.
 Enjoy!